GuilhermeCarra/recruitment-challeng-CastleBlack/1.CastleBlack/readme.md

 This is a Game of Thrones inspired REST API game.
 You are responsible to create the engine of the game.

+## Decisions Explanation

+1. To add information for the client I structure the JSON responses in a object with "data" when the request is successful and "error" exaplaining why the request failed.

+2. I added HTTP status code so the cliente can work with this in his petitions results.

+3. I used a fixed TOKEN on .env file so it can be verified on sent headers and works fine as a basic authorization, whithout using any library or secret.

 ## Your tasks

 1. Implement the endpoints in **./src/api.js** file with the most suitable code for players and objects management REST API.
 You will find detailed instructions in this file.